 -a Attach to a process already running on the target.
 Without this option, the default behavior is to reset the target on the initial connection, in preparation for loading a new program from the debugger. -b Print a list of board-file files in the board config directory. -h Print a list of options and their meanings.
 A list of device-url syntaxes is also shown. -i Print a list of the accessible devices.
-If a device-ur1 is also specified, only devices for that device type are scanned.
-Each supported device type is listed along with the options that can be appended to the device-ur1 .
-For each discovered device, the device-ur1 is printed along with a description of that device. -1 [host]:port Specify the host address and port number to listen for a GDB connection.
+If a device-url is also specified, only devices for that device type are scanned.
+Each supported device type is listed along with the options that can be appended to the device-url .
+For each discovered device, the device-url is printed along with a description of that device. -l [host]:port Specify the host address and port number to listen for a GDB connection.
 If this option is not given, the Debug Sprite communicates with GDB using stdin and stdout.
-If you start the Sprite from within GDB using the target remote mips-sde-elf-sprite command, you do not need this option. -m Listen for multiple sequential connections.
+If you start the Sprite from within GDB using the target remote mips-sde-elf-sprite command, you do not need this option. -m stdin and stdout.
+If you start the Sprite from within GDB using the target remote mips-sde-elf-sprite command, you do not need -m -q stdin and stdout.
+If you start the Sprite from within GDB using the target remote mips-sde-elf-sprite command, you do not need this option.
+Listen for multiple sequential connections.
 Normally the Debug Sprite terminates after the first connection from GDB terminates.
 This option instead makes it listen for a subsequent connection.
-To terminate the Sprite, open a connection and send the string END\n. -q Do not print any messages. -v Print additional messages.
+To terminate the Sprite, open a